 Why I’m Done With “Healing”

-I didn’t realize how much of that desire was a fantasy of spiritual perfectionism.
-One that was mirrored to me through capitalistic spiritual elites, wellness influencers, healers, coaches– the curated optics of clarity.
+It took a while to realize that so much of my desire to heal was wrapped up in a fantasy of spiritual perfectionism.
+One that was mirrored to me through the social media of capitalistic spiritual elites, wellness influencers, healers, coaches– the curated optics of clarity.

-But I’m not here to admonish the modalities, the mentors, or the seekers.
-I’m more interested in unraveling something subtler– the fantasy that often creeps in underneath the healing work.
+But I’m not here to admonish the modalities, the mentors, or the seekers; I’m interested in unraveling something subtler– the fantasy that can creep in underneath the healing work: the belief that if I kept working on myself, I’d earn the life that feels like mine, finally.

-Healing became a job I didn’t remember applying for but felt responsible to do well, really well, all the time.
-And I began to see the theatre in it all; that I wasn’t just “healing,” I was performing to earn worth and safety.
+Eventually, “healing” felt like a job I didn’t remember applying for but felt responsible to do well, really well, all the time.
+And I began to see the theatre in it all; that I wasn’t really “healing,” I was performing to earn worth and safety.

-When I was caught in fantasy, I felt:
+When I was caught in “healing”, I felt:

 And here’s how I’ve seen these feelings play out: